Make an Appointment: [email protected] | 770-648-2500

 Can any therapist practice play therapy?

-Play therapy aims to help a child’s growth and development.
-The practice of play therapy requires extensive, specialized education, training and experience.
-Our playrooms are full of toys, games, children’s books and expressive art mediums.
-All our therapists who practice play therapy are under specialized supervision from Rebecca Muyres, Registered Play Therapy Supervisor and are constantly receiving play therapy training to learn more creative and beneficial ways of working with children through play, expressive arts, Legos, sand, video games and other modalities.
+Play therapy is about nurturing a child’s growth and development but requires specialized education, training, and experience.
+Our playrooms are brimming with toys, games, children’s books, and expressive art materials.
+All our therapists who practice play therapy work under the specialized supervision of Rebecca Muyres, Registered Play Therapy Supervisor.
+They continually receive play therapy training, expanding their creative and effective ways of working with children through play, expressive arts, Legos, sand, video games, and other modalities.

 What does Play Therapy help?